cssinjs/jss/docs/external-projects.md

-## Projects created by community based on jss.
+# Projects created by community based on JSS

 ### Libraries on top of JSS